 Depending on when your property was built or when your plumbing was installed, your home’s drainage system could contain pipework made from a few different materials.

-Here are a few of the standard ones, and some things to consider when working with them…
+Here are a few of the standard drainage pipe materials, and some things to consider when working with them…

 Plastic became the modern pipe material of choice in the mid-1970s due to the introduction of stronger, more robust yet relatively inexpensive types, such as ABS (acrylonitrile butadiene styrene) and PVC (polyvinyl chloride).